attilammagyar/js80p/README.md

  * or both oscillators within a voice go silent and it is unlikely that their sound would come back, which means:

-    * it is not even triggered according to the
-      [split keyboard](#usage-synth-main-mode) configuration,
+    * the oscillator is not even triggered according to the [split keyboard](#usage-synth-main-mode) configuration,

     * or its amplitude (and in case of [Oscillator 1](#usage-synth-modulator), its subharmonic amplitude) or its volume has no [controller](#usage-controllers) and is configured to be 0%.

-    * or its amplitude (and its subharmonic amplitude) or its volume is controlled by a [static envelope generator](#usage-envelopes-update), and it has reached the [Sustain](#usage-envelopes) stage, and both the sustain level and the final level of the envelope are 0%.
+    * or its amplitude (and its subharmonic amplitude) or its volume is controlled by an [envelope generator](#usage-envelopes), and it has reached the sustain stage, and both the sustain level and the final level of the envelope are 0%.

 In computing, "garbage collection" is a mechanism which automatically releases resources (e.g. chunks of memory) that are no longer used by a program, allowing the operating system to make them available for other processes.
-JS80P does something similar with voices and oscillators which go silent: such oscillators and voices are stopped, so that they can be allocated for newly triggered notes.
+JS80P does something similar with voices and oscillators which go silent: such oscillators and voices are stopped and released so that they can be allocated for newly triggered notes.

 <a id="presets" href="#toc">Table of Contents</a>